zama-ai/concrete-ml/docs/README.md

 This example shows the typical flow of a Concrete ML model:

 - The model is trained on unencrypted (plaintext) data using scikit-learn.
 As FHE operates over integers, Concrete ML quantizes the model to use only integers during inference.
 - The quantized model is compiled to a FHE equivalent.
-Under the hood, the model is first converted to a Concrete-Python program, then compiled.
+Under the hood, the model is first converted to a Concrete Python program, then compiled.
 - Inference can then be done on encrypted data.
 The above example shows encrypted inference in the model-development phase.
 Alternatively, during [deployment](getting-started/cloud.md) in a client/server setting, the data is encrypted by the client, processed securely by the server, and then decrypted by the client.

 ## Current limitations

 To make a model work with FHE, the only constraint is to make it run within the supported precision limitations of Concrete ML (currently 16-bit integers).
-Thus, machine learning models are required to be quantized, which sometimes leads to a loss of accuracy versus the original model, which operates on plaintext.
+Thus, machine learning models must be quantized, which sometimes leads to a loss of accuracy versus the original model, which operates on plaintext.

 Additionally, Concrete ML currently only supports FHE _inference_.
-On the other hand, training has to be done on unencrypted data, producing a model which is then converted to a FHE equivalent that can perform encrypted inference, i.e. prediction over encrypted data.
+Training has to be done on unencrypted data, producing a model which is then converted to a FHE equivalent that can perform encrypted inference (i.e., prediction over encrypted data).

-Finally, in Concrete ML there is currently no support for pre-processing model inputs and post-processing model outputs.
+Finally, there is currently no support for pre-processing model inputs and post-processing model outputs.
 These processing stages may involve text-to-numerical feature transformation, dimensionality reduction, KNN or clustering, featurization, normalization, and the mixing of results of ensemble models.

-All of these issues are currently being addressed and significant improvements are expected to be released in the coming months.
+These issues are currently being addressed, and significant improvements are expected to be released in the coming months.

 ## Concrete stack